Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

-In 2007, a team of researchers at the University of Hawaii led by Istvan Szapudi investigated that and developed the supervoid idea in an effort to explain the cold spot.
+In 2007, a team of researchers at the University of Hawaii led by Istvan Szapudi investigated that using data from Pan-STARRS1 and WISE and developed the supervoid idea in an effort to explain the cold spot.
 Simply put, a supervoid is a low-density region devoid of matter and may be a result of dark energy, that invisible mysterious force driving the expansion of the Universe.
 Istvan and others began to wonder how light would act as it transversed such a place.
-We can look at smaller voids of a similar nature to perhaps gain a grasp on the situation, plus work from the conditions of the early Universe (Szapudi 30).
+We can look at smaller voids of a similar nature to perhaps gain a grasp on the situation, plus work from the conditions of the early Universe (Szapudi 30, U of Hawaii).

 We expect this ISW to be rather small, around the order of 1/10,000 variations in temperature, “smaller than the average fluctuations” in the CMB.
 For a sense of scale, if we measured the temperature of something as 3 degrees C, the ISW could cause the temperature to be 2.9999 degrees C. Good luck getting that precision, especially at the cold temperatures of the CMB.
 But when we look for the ISW in a supervoid, the discrepancy is much easier to find (Ibid).

 But what did scientists exactly find?
 Well, that hunt began in 2007, when Laurence Rudnick (University of Minnesota) and his team looked at the NRAO VLA Sky Survey (NVSS) data on galaxies.
 The information the NVSS collects is radio waves, admittedly not CMB photons but with similar characteristics.
 And a void was noticed with radio galaxies.
-Based off that data, the ISW effect courtesy of a supervoid could be found as far away as 11 billion light years away.
+Based off that data, the ISW effect courtesy of a supervoid could be found as far away as 11 billion light years away, as near as 3 billion light years, and be as wide as 1.8 billion light years across.
 The reason for the uncertainty is that the NVSS data is unable to determine distances.
 But scientists realized that if such a supervoid was that far away, the photons passing through it did so about 8 billion years ago, a point in the Universe where the effects of dark energy would have been way less than now and therefore wouldn’t affect the photons enough for the ISW effect to be seen.
 But the statistics say that areas of the CMB where warm and cold differentials are high should be present locations of voids (Szapudi 32.
-Szapudi et al).
+Szapudi et al, U of Hawaii).

 After collecting all of that, it was found that the infrared observations from WISE lined up with the suspected supervoid location.
 And by using redshift values from WISE, Pan-STARRS, and 2MASS, the distance was indeed about 3 billion light years away, with the required level of statistical significance to be considered a scientific finding (at 6 sigma) with a final size of about 1.8 billion light years.
 But the size of the void doesn’t match expectations.
-If it originated form the cold spot then it should be 2-4 times bigger than we see it to be.
-And on top of that, radiation from other sources can under the right circumstances mimic the ISW effect and on top of that the ISW effect only partially explains the temperature differentials seen, meaning that the supervoid idea has some holes in it (See what I did there?).
+If it originated from the cold spot, it should be 2-4 times bigger than we see it.
+And on top of that, radiation from other sources can, under the right circumstances, mimic the ISW effect, and on top of that, the ISW effect only partially explains the temperature differentials seen, meaning that the supervoid idea has some holes in it (See what I did there?).
 A follow-up survey using ATLAS looked at 20 regions within the inner 5 degrees of the supervoid to see how the redshift values compared under closer scrutiny, and the results were not good.
 The ISW effect may only contribute -317 +/- 15.9 microkelvins, and other void-like features were spotted elsewhere on the CMB.
+In fact, if anything, the supervoid is a collection of smaller voids not too different from normal CMB conditions.
 So maybe, like all things in science, we need to revise our work and delve deeper to uncover the truth…and new questions (Szapudi 35, Szapudi et.
-Al, Mackenzie).
+Al, Mackenzie, Freeman, Klesman, Massey).

 Mackenzie, Ruari, et al. “Evidence against a supervoid causing the CMB Cold Spot.” arXiv:1704/03814v1.